We have some exciting new developments relating to our acclaimed Cognitive Abilities Profile (CAP) course, taking place in 2020.

 - Network more effectively with other participants, to share experiences and ideas without the worry of catching the train at the end of the day.

-- Benefit with more one-to-one Q&A time with Dr Ruth Deutsch who will deliver the CAP online training.
+- Benefit from more one-to-one Q&A time with Dr Ruth Deutsch who will deliver the CAP online training.

 The sessions will cover the following material: